zimmertr/VMware-vRealize-Operations-Hacks/README.md

 # VMware vRealize Operations Manager Hacks

-This repository is a collection of several scripts that I wrote to hack/modify vROps while working for Blue Medora, a company that was partnered with VMware.
+This repository is a collection of several scripts that I wrote to hack/modify vROps.
 All scripts are tested and work on vROps 6.2, 6.3, and 6.4.

 ## enterhvm.sh